errbufferoverfl/garden.errbufferoverfl.me/content/posts/Setting Up Distributed Press on Digital Ocean.md

 ## Method

-1. Create a new virtual private server (VPS) with your provider of choice, when using Digital Ocean I used a droplet with the following specifications:
+- Create a new virtual private server (VPS) with your provider of choice, when using Digital Ocean I used a droplet with the following specifications:
 	- **Image:** Ubuntu 22.10 x64
 	- **CPU:** 4 vCPUs
 	- **Memory:** 8GB[^1]
 	- **Disk:** 10GB Disk
 	- **Droplet Cost:** $AUD 48/mo

+If you're using Digital Ocean and unfamiliar with configuring your own logging and monitoring I'd advise against enabling the improved metrics monitoring because it will consume `journalctl` making it harder to debug.

 > [!warning] System Specifications
 >
 > The most important part of the system specifications is the memory, you want at a minimum 8GB to ensure that service works as expected.[^1]

-2. Install `ansible` on your desktop, cry a little because this is the only thing that needs it.
+- Install `ansible` on your desktop, cry a little because this is the only thing that needs it.
 ```shell
 brew install ansible
 ```